 (a) Except as specifically set forth herein, Company makes no express or implied warranties in connection with its services;

 (b) Subject to (c) and (d) below, Customer agrees that in connection with any and all services performed by the Company, the Company shall only be liable for its negligent acts, which are the direct and proximate cause of any injury to Customer, including loss or damage to Customer’s goods, and the Company shall in no event be liable for the acts of third parties;

-(c) In connection with all services performed by the Company, Customer may obtain additional liability coverage, up to the actual or declared value of the shipment or transaction, by requesting such coverage and agreeing to make payment therefor, which request must be confirmed in writing by the Company prior to rendering services for the covered transaction(s).
+(c) Customer may obtain insurance coverage for cargo loss or damage, up to the actual or declared value of the shipment or transaction, by requesting such coverage and agreeing to make payment therefor, which request must be confirmed in writing by the Company prior to rendering services for the covered transaction(s).

-(d) In the absence of additional coverage under (c) above, the Company’s liability shall be limited to the following:
+(d) In all events, the Company’s liability shall be limited to the following:

 (i) where the claim arises from activities other than those relating to “customs business,” $50.00 per shipment or transaction, or

 (ii) where the claim arises from activities relating to “customs business,” $50.00 per entry or the amount of brokerage fees paid to Company for the entry, whichever is less;